Janssen COVID-19 vaccine: Phase I–II

 In June 2020, Johnson & Johnson and the National Institute of Allergy and Infectious Diseases (NIAID) confirmed that they planned to start clinical trials of the Ad26.COV2.S vaccine in September 2020, with the possibility of phase I–IIa human clinical trials starting at an accelerated pace in the second half of July.

-A phase I–IIa clinical trial started with the recruitment of the first subject on 15 July 2020 and enrolled study participants in Belgium and the US.
+A phase I–IIa clinical trial started with the recruitment of the first subject in July 2020 and enrolled study participants in Belgium and the US.
 Interim results from the phase I–IIa trial established the safety, reactogenicity, and immunogenicity of Ad26.COV2.S.
 With one dose, after 29 days, the vaccine ensured ninety percent of participants had enough antibodies required to neutralize the virus.
 After 57 days, that number reached one hundred percent.
 1x10^{11} viral particles (high dose) provided an increase in the neutralizing-antibody titers compared to 5×10^{10} (low dose).
 After the second dose 56 days after the first dose among participants between the ages of 18 and 55 years, the incidence of grade 3 solicited systemic adverse events was much lower than that after the first immunization in both the low-dose and high-dose groups, a finding that contrasts with observations with respect to messenger RNA–based vaccines, for which the second dose has been associated with increased reactogenicity.
 A substudy with 20 participants found that humoral and cell-mediated immune responses, including cytotoxic T cells, lasted for at least 8 months.